-Adrienn Mendonca-Jones is a writer, copy editor, proofreader, and folklorist living in the North Bay area of San Francisco.
-She is currently putting the finishing touches on her first major work of historical fiction, a novel about the early life of Beatrice Wood, now in the editorial stage of production.
+Adrienn Mendonca-Jones is a writer, teacher, copy editor, and folklorist living in the Monterey Bay area, where she teaches at California State University Monterey Bay.
+She is currently putting the finishing touches on her first major work of historical fiction, a novel about the early life of Beatrice Wood.

 Adrienn served as the Editorial Assistant for the publications department at the de Young Museum and Legion of Honor in San Francisco.
 She is the former state folklorist for Georgia and holds an advanced degree in historic preservation, along with undergraduate work in English literature and cultural studies.
 She is a former reader for TLR, The Literary Review of FDU, one of the oldest literary magazines in the United States.